CPE + Events Catalog

 See more dates

-This program addresses the role of client internal controls for balancing efficiency and effectiveness in a risk-based audit.
-Practical insights regarding an auditor's assessment of the risk of material misstatement when auditing financial statements of non-issuers will be explored, with particular emphasis on internal controls of small-to-medium clients.
-This event may be a rebroadcast of a live event and the instructor will be available to answer your questions during the event.
-This event may be a rebroadcast of a live event and the instructor will be available for your questions during the event.
+This program explores the role of client internal controls for balancing efficiency and effectiveness in a risk-based audit.
+We offer practical insights regarding an auditor's assessment of the risk of material misstatement when auditing financial statements of non-issuers, with particular emphasis on internal controls of small-to-medium clients.

 More Dates